Façade Improvement Matching Grant Program

 Request for Proposals

-The City will issue the next Façade Improvement Program RFP in September 2013.
 Façade improvement grant administration contracts are awarded to community organizations who then administer the program in specific areas on behalf of the City of Minneapolis.
-Areas eligible for Great Streets Façade Improvement Program contracts are commercial corridors, commercial nodes, LRT station areas, and activity centers.
-For more information, contact Rebecca Parrell at (612) 673-5018.
+The City issued a Façade Improvement Program RFP in September 2013.
+All of the relevant RFP information can be found on the Community Planning and Economic Development RFP page.
+For more information, contact Jimmy Loyd at (612) 673-5026.

 Online information from the City of Minneapolis at MinneapolisMN.gov/CPED